sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/Behavior.md

 * [:abstractmodifier:]: the method has no implementation in the class.
 * [:dispatchmodifier:]: the method provides an implementation for the dispatch method mechanism.
 * [:finalmodifier:]: the method cannot be overridden in derived classes.
+* [:staticmodifier:]: the method is a class method, not an instance method.

 Examples: